(c) NetKnights GmbH 2025, https://netknights.it

 The admin can set the list of client modes in the policy in the

 same order as he preferred them.
-The faction will pick the first
+The function will pick the first

 client mode from the list, that is also in the multichallenge and